singlebitxyz/convot/backend/docs/POSTMAN_SETUP_GUIDE.md

     - Select both files and click **Import**

 3. **Set up Environment:**
-    - In the top-right corner, select **"Gulp API - Local Development"** environment
+    - In the top-right corner, select **"Convot API - Local Development"** environment
     - Verify the `base_url` is set to `http://localhost:8000`

 ## 🔧 Environment Configuration